Turtle-Arena/turtle-arena-archive/tmnt-readme.txt

 3) Output will be in src/engine/build/*dir*/ (Where *dir* is something like "release-mingw32-x86")

 === Code::Blocks ===
-NOTE: Compiling only works on windows.
+NOTE: Compiling only works on Windows.
 NOTE: However it can be used to view and edit the source on linux (less code/sys/sys_unix.c)
 2) Open src/engine/misc/code_blocks/ioq3.workspace
 3) Rebuild workspace.